aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 If any SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attribute is configured, then the primary partition and sort keys must also be SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT.

-And like the primary partition and sort keys, and attribute configured as SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT, is required in any item to be encrypted.
+And like the primary partition and sort keys, an attribute configured as SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT, is required in any item to be encrypted.

 If any SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attribute is configured,